-On any Trading Day, Shareholders may redeem: (i) ETF Shares of an ETF for cash at a redemption price per ETF Share equal to 95% of the closing price for the ETF Shares of such ETF on the TSX on the effective day of the redemption, subject to a maximum redemption price per ETF Share equal to the net asset value per ETF Share on the effective day of redemption or (ii) a PNS or a whole multiple PNS in exchange for securities and cash equal to the net asset value of that number of ETF Shares following the receipt of the redemption request, provided that a Securities Redemption may be subject to redemption charges at the sole discretion of the Manager.
-Because Shareholders will generally be able to sell (rather than redeem) ETF Shares at the applicable full market price on the TSX through a registered broker or dealer subject only to customary brokerage commissions, unless they are redeeming a PNS, Shareholders are advised to consult their brokers, dealers or investment advisors before redeeming their ETF Shares for cash.
+On any Trading Day, Shareholders may redeem: (i) ETF Shares of an ETF for cash in the applicable currency at a redemption price per ETF Share equal to 95% of the closing price for the ETF Shares of such ETF on the TSX on the effective day of the redemption, subject to a maximum redemption price per ETF Share equal to the net asset value per ETF Share on the effective day of redemption or (ii) a PNS or a whole multiple PNS in exchange for securities and cash in the applicable currency equal to the net asset value of that number of ETF Shares in such currency following the receipt of the redemption request, provided that a Securities Redemption may be subject to redemption charges at the sole discretion of the Manager and further provided that a Securities Redemption will not be available for BITI.
+Holders of US\$ Shares of HQD and BITI may request that the cash portion of their redemption proceeds be paid in U.S. or Canadian dollars.
+Because Shareholders will generally be able to sell (rather than redeem) ETF Shares at the applicable full market price in the applicable currency on the TSX through a registered broker or dealer subject only to customary brokerage commissions, unless they are redeeming a PNS, Shareholders are advised to consult their brokers, dealers or investment advisors before redeeming their ETF Shares for cash.
 No fees or expenses are paid by a Shareholder to the Manager or an ETF in connection with selling ETF Shares on the TSX.
 See "Redemption and Switching of ETF Shares".